MicrosoftDocs/architecture-center/docs/hybrid/hybrid-cross-cluster-scaling-content.md

 - **Network security**

   - Implement network segmentation and isolation within the AKS-HCI cluster using Kubernetes network policies or Azure network security groups.
-  - Control inbound and outbound traffic with network-level firewalls, such as Azure Firewall, and restrict access based on IP whitelisting or virtual network peering.
+  - Control inbound and outbound traffic with network-level firewalls, such as Azure Firewall, and restrict access based on IP allow list or virtual network peering.
   - Encrypt network traffic between services using Transport Layer Security (TLS) or mutual TLS (mTLS) authentication.

 - **Container image security**